ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/colors.md

 <ColorPalete palette="bootstrap"></ColorPalete>

 ::: info
-These color variants can be applied on some Vue MdBootstrap components.
+These color variants can be applied on some Vue MdBootstrap components via its property.
 :::